heavymetalthings/LightFedora/README.md

 My favorie window manager is qtile (because it's python). :grin:
 I like using polybar and picom with it, although it is a bit heavier...
-Although, we probably will be using less RAM than Gnome
+Anyways, we probably will be using less RAM than Gnome

 ## Conclusion